 Duplicate or Replacement License: $15

-LPC licenses must be renewed every two years on July 31.
+LPC licenses must be renewed every two years and on July 31 of the renewal year.
 (ALCs must renew their licenses annually.)
 Failure to renew a license for more than six years will result in the LPC needing to reapply for licensure.

 Ten hours of CE may be obtained by supplying documentation for two of the following activities:

-- Service on a counseling board, commission or professional organization (at least 30 hours annually)
+- Service on a counseling board, commission or professional organization.

-All CE must be approved in advance by ABEC or be formal graduate academic coursework, excluding thesis or dissertation credit.
-Additionally: All CE towards the renewal of a license which has been expired for more than two years must be accrued within the 24 months preceding the renewal request.
+All CE hours must be approved in advance by ABEC or be formal graduate academic coursework, excluding thesis or dissertation credit.
+Additionally, all CE hours towards the renewal of a license which has been expired for more than two years must be accrued within the 24 months preceding the renewal request.

 Counselors licensed by other states, U.S. territories, the District of Columbia or Puerto Rico may receive LPC licensure from ABEC provided it finds the requirements of their licensure equivalent to its own.
 In the event that it does not, ABEC may issue a provisional license, which may be renewed for one additional year.